openSUSE-Rust/roast/README.md

 > [regex crate](https://docs.rs/crate/regex/latest)
 > [example](https://docs.rs/regex/latest/regex/struct.Regex.html#example-10).
 >
-> Capture groups are denoted by `$` and a number based on the its position
+> Capture groups are denoted by `$` and a number based on their position
 > from other capture groups starting from the left-most side of the string.

 Since `roast_scm` is intended to be an OBS Service,